Optical neural network: Rising Era of Optical Neural Networks

-Implementations
+Other Implementations

 In 2007 there was one model of Optical Neural Network: the Programmable Optical Array/Analogic Computer (POAC).
 It had been implemented in the year 2000 and reported based on modified Joint Fourier Transform Correlator (JTC) and Bacteriorhodopsin (BR) as a holographic optical memory.
 Full parallelism, large array size and the speed of light are three promises offered by POAC to implement an optical CNN.
 They had been investigated during the last years with their practical limitations and considerations yielding the design of the first portable POAC version.

 The practical details – hardware (optical setups) and software (optical templates) – were published.
 However, POAC is a general purpose and programmable array computer that has a wide range of applications including: